 Der's pronouns are she/her/hers.
-One of her goals for the Youth Program is to create spaces where Hmoob youth can explore their identities while ensuring there's safe spaces of them to express who they are, share their stories and experiences.
+One of her goals for the Youth Program is to create welcoming safe spaces for Hmoob youth to explore their identities through expressing who they are, sharing their stories and experiences.
 In her free time she enjoys journaling, writing, listening to music, and spending time outdoors.

 Lawfu Yang, Youth Advocate

 LawFu Yang is a student at the University of Wisconsin – La Crosse studying Organizational Communication and minoring in Sociology.
 He participated in youth programming throughout his middle and high school years.
 His involvement in youth programs has allowed him to gain lasting memories, values and a strong sense of community.
 He looks forward to working with Cia Siab, Inc. on providing a safe space for open dialogues and he strives to a positive role model for the Hmoob Youth.

 Pelli Lee, Volunteer Coordinator